cequence-io/openai-scala-client/README.md

 </dependency>
 ```

-If you want a streaming support use `"io.cequence" %% "openai-scala-client-stream" % "1.0.0.RC.1"` instead.
+If you want streaming support, use `"io.cequence" %% "openai-scala-client-stream" % "1.0.0.RC.1"` instead.

 ## Config ⚙️